kevinolega/callcentertrainingtips/_posts/2014-01-20-ask-application-process.md

 Another part of me says this works to a certain extent and eventually, for tough ones you need to understand the pattern of your challenges and act appropriately.

-If you need to strike from long range, get close, back stab, go over, slide under, use normal attacks only or all your specials.
+If you need to strike from long range, get close, backstab, go over, slide under, use normal attacks only or all your specials.

-In games the only time I’m beaten is if I’m hit by an attack that I didn’t expect.
+In games, the only time I’m beaten is if I’m hit by an attack that I didn’t expect.
 The same thing happens in interviews.

 I had the “come what may” mindset because I didn’t ask.
 The truth is, you can ask the question.